 What to Do After a Slip and Fall

 No matter where it occurs, immediately documenting the scene is critical.
 Take photos or videos, paying particular note to any obvious causes, such as broken or uneven pavement.
+This will help your personal injury lawyer build your case later.
 Seek medical attention right away, even if you do not think initially that you were seriously hurt.
 Failure to do so will harm your claim, and the homeowner’s insurance company will allege that your injury took place elsewhere.

 Often, both the homeowner and the victim are both liable.
 For example, the homeowner was negligent in the maintenance of the property, but the victim was distracted and could have avoided it.
 In these situations, at trial, the jury may find shared fault under New York’s pure comparative negligence law.
 That means any damages received by the victim are lowered by the percent of fault for which they are responsible.
 If the victim is found 30 percent at fault and is awarded damages of $10,000, they will receive $7,000.